khalimovaelena/FunWithGBFS/README.md

 - For adding rules, managing questions, or viewing game statistics

 ### 10. More fun features for gamers
-- Leaderboards, achievements, and social sharing
+- Leaderboards, achievements and social sharing
 - Profile customization and user settings
 - Perks for top players (e.g., discounts on bike rentals, etc.)
 - Nice UI and voiceover for questions and answers